Learn more about pediatric hearing loss and how to spot it.

 When Is Pediatric Ear Surgery Recommended?

-Pediatric ear surgery may become an option if childhood hearing impairment is due to deformities affecting external parts of the ear or inner ear structures such as the ear canal (microtia and atresia).
-Some children will have both internal and external ear differences that will need to be corrected with surgery to improve hearing.
+Pediatric ear surgery may become an option if childhood hearing impairment is due to deformities affecting external parts of the ear or middle ear structures such as the ear canal (microtia and atresia).
+Some children will have both middle ear and external ear differences that will need to be corrected with surgery to improve hearing.
 A tympanoplasty may be performed on children with hearing loss linked to issues with an eardrum (tympanic membrane).
+Stapedectomy may be performed in cases of congenital stapes fixation.